IBM/openai-gym-ocaml/CONTRIBUTING.md

 # Contributing

-We welcome contributions to the gym-http project!
+We welcome contributions to the opanai-gym-ocaml project!

   * Ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a